 Transportation Impact Analysis – Local Mobility Guidelines Update

-The City of Pasadena Department of Transportation (DOT) is soliciting feedback at two public outreach meetings in fall 2021 to gather input regarding the City’s current Local Mobility Analysis guidelines.
+The City of Pasadena Department of Transportation (DOT) held two public outreach meetings in fall 2021 to gather input regarding the City’s current Local Mobility Analysis guidelines.

 The City’s Transportation Impact Analysis Guidelines

 The City’s transportation impact analysis guidelines (TIA) is developed to guide the developers throughout project development process, and assess the project’s potential impacts on pedestrian, bicyclists, transit, and motorists.
 Mitigation measures and/or project approval conditions are developed in accordance to the policies of the General Plan Mobility Element.

 The City’s overall approach to analyzing project impacts and cumulative impacts is consistent with the California Environmental Quality Act (CEQA).Current Practice and Guidelines